akka/akka/akka-docs/src/main/paradox/typed/distributed-data.md

 ## Introduction

+@@@ warning

+This module is currently marked as @ref:[may change](../common/may-change.md) in the sense of being the subject of final development.
+This means that API or semantics can change without warning or deprecation period and it is not recommended to use this module in production just yet.

+@@@

 *Akka Distributed Data* is useful when you need to share data between nodes in an Akka Cluster.
 The data is accessed with an actor providing a key-value store like API.
 The keys are unique identifiers with type information of the data values.
 The values